Lusani-Rams1/Final-poe/README.md

    dotnet run --project <path-to-project.csproj>

-Replace <path-to-project.csproj> with the path to the C# project file if necessary.
+ <path-to-project.csproj> with the path to the C# project file if necessary.

 ### Run the front-end (HTML)
 - If the HTML files are static, open the main HTML file (for example, index.html) in your browser.